http://www.mathedpage.org/space/index.html

 Scott Kim's Inversions (Key Curriculum Press), a book where symmetry interacts with a demented typography to create entertaining and thought-provoking images.

 Flatland by Edwin Abbott.
-Extremely cheap from Dover Books, and free on line.
+Extremely cheap from Dover Books, and free online.
 (Some students read the whole thing, but the math is mostly in chapters 1, 2, and 13-22.)
-There are several excellent sequels, but I don't have time for them in this class.
-I have not seen the Flatland movies, but I have sometimes shown part of a fun Halloween episode of The Simpsons where Homer accidentally goes 3D.
+There are several excellent sequels, and two movies, but I don't have time for them in this class.

 Manipulatives

-Jovo, another building toy which is based on faces (as opposed to Zome's focus on edges and vertices).
-Jovo is excellent for introducing the Platonic and Archimedean solids.
+I used Jovo, another building toy which is based on faces (as opposed to Zome's focus on edges and vertices).
+However it may no longer be available in the US.
+An alternative for introducing the Platonic and Archimedean solids, in advance of all the work with Zome, is the Polydron Frameworks Archimedean Solids.
+The class set allows the simultaneous building of all the Archimedean Solids.

 Electronic tools

-Adobe Illustrator is a very mathematical program, very well-suited for creating symmetric designs.
+Adobe Illustrator is a very mathematical program, very well-suited for creating symmetric designs, but it is pricy.
+A cheaper commercial alternative is Affinity Designer.

-Transformational Geometry is largely about formally proving what Brown calls the fundamental theorems of isometries in the plane (that there are only four, that one is uniquely determined by the images of three non-collinear points, that each can be expressed as a sequence of no more than three line reflections.)
+Transformational Geometry is largely about formally proving what Brown calls the fundamental theorems of isometries in the plane (that one is uniquely determined by the images of three non-collinear points, that each can be expressed as a sequence of no more than three line reflections, and that there are only four distinct isometries.)
 This is rather epic, and takes a few weeks, but it is very satisfying.
+(See an online version here.)
 He follows up with proofs of various results about isometries, some of them geometric, and some algebraic.
 The latter are often very elegant, and a testament to the power of group theory.

 Zome Geometry includes proofs of why there are only five platonic solids, as well as Descartes' and Euler's theorems about polyhedra.